-Lambda is our second program in clinical development for HDV and is currently in Phase 3.
+Lambda was in clinical development for HDV.
 Lambda is a well-characterized, first-in-class, type III, well-tolerated interferon (IFN), that stimulates immune responses that are critical for the development of host protection during viral infections.

 We licensed worldwide rights to lambda from Bristol Myers Squibb in April 2016.
 Lambda has been administered in clinical trials involving over 4,000 patients infected with the Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), Hepatitis D Virus (HDV), and SARS-CoV-2.
 Lambda has not been approved for any indication.